-STATEMENT OF COMPLIANCE PROVIDED TO FACCS \(Administrator/Pastor) have conducted a review of the attached FACCS Health, Safety, Sanitation, and Minimum Standards for Child Care, Early Childhood Programs, Before/After School Care, Participant and/or Accredited Schools seeking such status, as applicable, and hereby attest to the best of my knowledge that School Name:\\\\\\ Phone: (\\\\\) \\\\\ Address: \\\\\\ City: \\\\\ Zip: \\\\\ Administrator's Email School's Email is currently in compliance and will remain in compliance for the 2020-2021 school year.
-Further, I understand such compliance is to: 1. satisfy state or federal law and conveys no accreditation status; 2. satisfy FACCS Health, Safety, Sanitation and Minimum Standards for the current 180 day school year and does not include non academic activities or child care services that may be provided during summer months: 3. satisfy FACCS Health, Safety, Sanitation and Minimum Standards and does not cover child care or any other type of care program that is not under the auspices of an integral church-related school or that exceeds the hours of 6:00 AM - 6:00 PM Monday through Friday or a portion of the calendar week during the regular school year.
-Name [Print]:\\\\\\ Position:\\\\ Date: (Administrator/Pastor) Notary: Sworn to and subscribed before me this \\\\\\day of \\\\\\, 2020.
-Notary Public
+STATEMENT OF COMPLIANCE PROVIDED TO FACCS

-PLEASE REMEMBER without these completed documents having been signed, notarized, and returned with the in conjunction with the FACCS Traditional School Membership Application, FACCS Religious Exemption Application, and other documents as applicable by September 1, 2020, a continuing religious exempt status may not be granted.
+Health, Safety, Sanitation, and Minimum Sta ninistrator/Pastor) have conducted a review andards for Child Care, Early Childhood Prog seeking such status, as applicable, and hereb rams, Before/After School School Name: Phone: () Address: City: Zip: Administrator's Email School's Email is currently in compliance and will remain in compliance is to: compliance for the 2021-2022 school year.
+F urther, I understand such 1. satisfy state or federal law and conveys n o accreditation status; nd Minimum Standards for the current 180 da ties or child care services that may be provid other type of care program that is not un nd Minimum Standards and does not cover ch der the auspices of an integral church-related nrough Friday or a portion of the calendar we d school or that exceeds Name [Print]: Position: Signed: Date: (Administrator / Pastor ) Notary: Sworn to and subscribed before me this day of , 2021.
+Notary Public My Commission Expires: conjunction with the FACCS Traditiona I documents having been signed, notarized , a I School Membership Application, FACCS cable by September 1, 2021, a continuing 6 Religious Exemption